Here is a quick guide to running disaster recovery on each platform.

 Please print off and follow the instructions below if this is the case.

 The ability to do Disaster recovery on HP-UX was not available until Extend version 4.8.
+It is advisable to update to the latest version of Extend if you have a version of Extend 5.2 or less.
 Please see the Download and detailed installation instructions below.

 -r-xr-xr-x 1 root sys 878898 Mar 14 11:57 extend